Italy Connoisseurs Choose Leisurely Lucca

 The city is a bit of a paradox — while it has Europe's mightiest Renaissance wall, it hasn't seen a battle since 1430.
 My friend Gabriele explained to me the difference between a Renaissance wall and a medieval wall.
 Medieval walls were thin, because with weapons like arrows and stones, there was no need for thick fortification.
 But in Renaissance times, the development of powerful cannons introduced the need for thicker, more substantial walls.

 In its heyday, Lucca packed 70 churches and over 100 towers within its walls.
 Each tower was the home and private fortress of a wealthy merchant family.
 Tower interiors were single rooms stacked atop each other: shop, living room, and then the kitchen, all connected by exterior wooden staircases.
 Rooftops usually served as vegetable gardens, with trees providing shade.
-Later, the wealthy city folk moved into the countryside, trading away life in their city palazzos to establish farm estates complete with fancy villas.
+Later, the wealthy city folk moved into the countryside, trading away life in their city palazzos to establish farm estates and fancy villas.

 Strolling Lucca's main drag, Via Fillungo, lets you connect the town's two busiest squares: Piazza dell'Anfiteatro and Piazza San Michele.
 Between the two, you can get a taste of Lucca's rich past, including several elegant, century-old storefronts.